 Conclusion

-Although users successfully use Thunderbird with Office 365, sometimes issues arise due to which they’re not able to connect the Thunderbird with Office 365.
-If you’re one such user and continue to experience issues, you may consider using an email client officially supported by Microsoft, such as Outlook.
-You can switch to Outlook and migrate or transfer all your Thunderbird mail data to Outlook.
-However, the manual process to migrate data from Thunderbird to Outlook is not easy as both email clients use different file formats to store the data.
-This is where an MBOX to PST converter tool, such as Stellar Converter for MBOX comes into picture.
-It easily and quickly converts Thunderbird MBOX file into PST that you can easily import into Outlook.
-This advanced MBOX converter tool also allows you to directly migrate MBOX data to Office 365.
-You can also use it to save Thunderbird mailbox data in file formats such as PDF, RTF, HTML, etc.
+If your Thunderbird app is not working with Office 365, switching to Outlook and migrating or transferring all your Thunderbird mail data to Outlook is your best option.
+However, it isn't easy as both email clients use different file formats to store the data.
+This is where Stellar Converter for MBOX - a specialized MBOX to PST converter tool, comes into picture.
+It easily and quickly converts Thunderbird MBOX file into PST that you can import into Outlook.
+This DIY tool also allows you to directly export MBOX data to Office 365.
+Additionally, you can use it to save items from an MBOX file PDF, RTF, HTML, etc.